Clarksburg, WV Workplace Injury Lawyers

 Who Can Be Considered a Third Party in a Clarksburg Work Accident?

-- Property or Site Owners: The owner of the property where the work is being performed has a duty to maintain a reasonably safe environment.
-If an injury is caused by a known hazard on the property that the owner failed to address, they may be liable.
+The owner of the premises where the work is being performed has a legal duty to maintain a reasonably safe environment.
+This is particularly relevant in “slip and fall” incidents or exposure to toxic substances.
+If a Clarksburg worker is injured by a known hazard on the property—such as a structural weakness, a chemical leak, or even inadequate lighting in a high-risk area—that the owner failed to address or warn about, the owner may be held liable under premises liability laws.

 What Types of Compensation Can Be Pursued Beyond Workers’ Comp?